Last Updated on March 23, 2024 by Admin

 2. Develop a Budget-Minded Plan.

 There’s no saving money if you don’t know your budget.
-A budget will help clarify your company is spending money and where any financial waste is happening.
+A budget will help clarify how your company is spending money and where any financial waste is happening.
 For example, if you have completed several construction projects, consider taking the time to outline how much you spent on them, how much profit was made, and how long they took.

 From here, plot out how much you would like to spend during these projects and how to make that possible.